sahoog2/Preparation_Notes/DSA/Array/Sum of All Subarrays.md

 More formally, a subarray is defined as a contiguous part of an array which we can obtain by deleting zero or more elements from either end of the array.
 A subarray sum denotes the sum of all the elements of that subarray.

+Start choices: A[i] can be the end of any subarray that starts at index 0 to i → i+1 choices
+• 	End choices: A[i] can be the start of any subarray that ends at index i to n-1 → n-i choices
+• 	So, total subarrays that include A[i] = (i+1) * (n-i)

 **Note :** Be careful of integer overflow issues while calculations.
 Use appropriate datatypes.